 Italian Americans for Indigenous Peoples Day was formed in solidarity with thousands of Native peoples from many tribal nations who live in Massachusetts who are working to rename Columbus Day to Indigenous Peoples Day.
-We support proposed legislation in the Massachusetts House (HD.2422) and Senate (SD.664) that, if passed, would designate the second Monday of October as Indigenous Peoples Day in the Commonwealth.
+We support proposed legislation in the Massachusetts House (H.3191) and Senate (S.2027) that, if passed, would designate the second Monday of October as Indigenous Peoples Day in the Commonwealth.

 Italians for IPD believes that a holiday that celebrates the resilience of Indigenous peoples is far more truthful and uplifting than one that honors a man whose legacy is characterized by conquest, slavery, and genocide.
 Some Italian Americans assert that Columbus Day is at its core a celebration of our heritage, and that changing the name would be akin to erasing our history.
 We believe that any association with Christopher Columbus diminishes our culture and does not honor the struggles of our ancestors who, throughout the late 19th and much of the 20th century, endured profound religious and ethnic discrimination and violence.

 The erasure of Indigenous peoples continues.

 Today, Italian Americans enjoy recognition and status in this country, but these are not privileges afforded to Native peoples.
 Studies have shown that they are essentially invisible in our society.
 This perception is caused by racial stereotypes that dehumanize them; white Americans’ lack of interaction with them; biased history taught in schools (like Columbus “discovered” America); and insufficient curricula on past and present Indigenous cultures.
 For many Native peoples, the celebration of a man responsible for the genocide of their ancestors is another painful reminder of the ways in which they continue to be made invisible.